 With the start of the Large Hadron Collider at CERN, a new generation flavour physics experiment started taking.
 LHCb will be able to make measurements of unprecedented precision, and thus unprecedented New-Physics reach.
 With its first data it has already made dramatic new measurements of key paramters, letting us glimpse further beyond the energy frontier than ever before

-Currently, I am looking for a postdoctoral researcher and a PhD student to join me in this reasearch.
+There are frequently opportunities for PhD students to join me in this reasearch.
 Please contact me for details.

 Since 2006 I have been an academic at the University of Bristol, where I work on flavour physics topics at LHCb and CLEO-c.
 I started my physics career as a student at the University of Hamburg in 1993 and moved to Southampton in 1995, where I graduated (MPhys) in 1997.
 I obtained a D.Phil from the University of Oxford in 2001, where I also worked as a post-doctoral researcher, holding a PPARC Fellowship and later an Advanced PPARC/STFC Fellowship.
 I worked throughout my career on different flavour physics topics at LHCb, CDF and CLEO-c, and spent extended periods of time at CERN near Geneva and Fermilab near Chicago.

 I currently teach Mathematical Physics (2nd year) and Particle Physics (4th year) for undergraduate students, as well as Statistics for postgraduate students.
 Some of my lecture material is available here.

 View complete publications list in the University of Bristol publications system

 Edit this profile If you are Dr Jonas Rademacker, you can edit this page.
 Login required.